Emma Goldman: Adolescence

 When Emma Goldman was a young girl, the Goldman family moved to the village of Papilė, where her father ran an inn.
 While her sisters worked, she became friends with a servant named Petrushka, who excited her "first erotic sensations".
 Later in Papilė she witnessed a peasant being whipped with a knout in the street.
 This event traumatized her and contributed to her lifelong distaste for violent authority.

 At the age of seven, Goldman moved with her family to the Prussian city of Königsberg (then part of the German Empire), and she was enrolled in a Realschule.
 One teacher punished disobedient students—targeting Goldman in particular—by beating their hands with a ruler.
 Another teacher tried to molest his female students and was fired when Goldman fought back.
 She found a sympathetic mentor in her German-language teacher, who loaned her books and took her to an opera.
 A passionate student, Goldman passed the exam for admission into a gymnasium, but her religion teacher refused to provide a certificate of good behavior and she was unable to attend.

 The family moved to the Russian capital of Saint Petersburg, where her father opened one unsuccessful store after another.
 Their poverty forced the children to work, and Goldman took an assortment of jobs, including one in a corset shop.
 As a teenager Goldman begged her father to allow her to return to school, but instead he threw her French book into the fire and shouted: "Girls do not have to learn much!
 All a Jewish daughter needs to know is how to prepare gefilte fish, cut noodles fine, and give the man plenty of children."

 Goldman pursued an independent education on her own.
 She studied the political turmoil around her, particularly the Nihilists responsible for assassinating Alexander II of Russia.
 The ensuing turmoil intrigued Goldman, although she did not fully understand it at the time.
 When she read Nikolai Chernyshevsky's novel, What Is to Be Done?
-(1863), she found a role model in the protagonist Vera.
-She adopts a Nihilist philosophy and escapes her repressive family to live freely and organize a sewing cooperative.
+(1863), she found a role model in the protagonist Vera, who adopts a Nihilist philosophy and escapes her repressive family to live freely and organize a sewing cooperative.
 The book enthralled Goldman and remained a source of inspiration throughout her life.

 Her father, meanwhile, continued to insist on a domestic future for her, and he tried to arrange for her to be married at the age of fifteen.
 They fought about the issue constantly; he complained that she was becoming a "loose" woman, and she insisted that she would marry for love alone.
 At the corset shop, she was forced to fend off unwelcome advances from Russian officers and other men.
 One man took her into a hotel room and committed what Goldman described as "violent contact"; two biographers call it rape.
 She was stunned by the experience, overcome by "shock at the discovery that the contact between man and woman could be so brutal and painful."
 Goldman felt that the encounter forever soured her interactions with men.